rjtsaini/rest_api/README.md

 * Set an empty Expect header in the request to prevent curl from sending the Expect: 100-Continue header.
 * Simplify the HTTP 100 Continue header trimming and allow for multiple of them
 * Close out the curl handle sooner.
-* Add a proxy version number to the header so we can tell from the server side if people are running out of date proxie
+* Add a proxy version number to the header so we can tell from the server side if people are running out of date proxy

 UltraCart REST API
 ==================